 Obviously not all predictions are going to be as convincing as others.
 There seem to be three criteria:

-- that predicted event can be verified with reasonable certainty (otherwise how would you know if the prediction was successful?)
+- That the predicted event can be verified with reasonable certainty (otherwise how would you know if the prediction was successful?).

 Old Testament prophecies about Jesus